mcgivrer/fromClassToGame/src/docs/chapters/03-delegate-things.md

 - `InputHandler` will manager user/player input,
 - `Render` will render object
-- `Window` will support display and dapatation to the host machine,
+- `Window` will support display and adaptation to the host machine,
 - `GameObject` will be the main entity for our game.

 ### Input Handler

-To be able for the user/plyaer to interact with the game, we will add some 'connection' between the game window and our `Game` class. the Java world request to implments some specific method in our classes to intercept Keybopard events: the `KeyListener` interface.
+To be able for the user/player to interact with the game, we will add some 'connection' between the game window and our `Game` class. the Java world request to implements some specific method in our classes to intercept Keyboard events: the `KeyListener` interface.

 ```java
 public class Game implements KeyListener{